csteach125/csteach125.github.io/weekly_assignment.md

 ***

 ##### Week 4
+* 7th February 2018
+  * please ensure you've completed this week's assignments
+    * assignment 1 - detailed on page 6 of Monday's class notes
+    * assignment 2 - detailed on page 4 of today's class notes
+  * send the URL for each PEN of this week's assignment as a private message to the course's TA, Catherine, on Slack
+  * each assignment is due by Monday 12th February @ 2.30pm
 * 5th February 2018
   * review this week's [notes and material](/notes), which includes the class notes
     * review the code examples, and test with the Developer Tools in Google Chrome &c.
   * please review the [bibliography](/bibliography) material for this week

+Any questions, please let me know.

+Enjoy your week.

 ##### Week 3
 * 2nd February 2018